zachwhaley/eli/README.md

 ## What it Does

-Displays a files content on the screen.
+Displays a file on the screen.

 Move around with <kbd>h</kbd> <kbd>j</kbd> <kbd>k</kbd> and <kbd>l</kbd>.

 Enter insert mode with <kbd>i</kbd> and type some things.

-Exit insert mode with <kbd>Ctrl-i</kbd>
+Exit insert mode with <kbd>Ctrl-e</kbd>

 Use <kbd>Ctrl-w</kbd> to save and <kbd>Ctrl-q</kbd> to quit.